front-commerce/developers.front-commerce.com/docs/create-a-ui-component.md

   `ProductDescription`.
 It would be better to go for a `Description` that would thus be reusable by a Category.
 * **Focused on abstracting away UI concerns**
-  The goal of UI components is not to leak styles or DOM concerns to their parents.
+  The goal of UI components is to hide styles or DOM concerns from their parents.
   It may be hard to achieve sometimes, but it will greatly improve the parent component's readability.
-For instance, a UI component should not give the opporunity to pass a `className` in its props as it would lead to too many styles inconsistency accross the theme.
+For instance, a UI component should not give the opportunity to pass a `className` in its props as it may lead to many styles inconsistencies across the theme.

 ## How to build a UI Component?

 Alright, that's nice in theory, but how does it translate in practice?
-We'll try to get a bit more tangible by creating a UI component that we would need in a Reinsurance Banner.
+We'll try to get a bit more tangible by creating a UI component needed for adding a Reinsurance Banner in a page.

 Image de ce qu'on va construire.
 Mockup of the reinsurance banner that we will implement